 Sometime around 1879 he was appointed Medical Officer to the Sultan of Zanzibar.
 While holding this post at the

-While it would be expected that Hague may have been a British military surgeon prior to receiving his appointment
+While it might be expected that Hague may have served as a surgeon in the British military prior to receiving his

-commissions to serve foreign governments.
-Hague served the Sultan until sometime around 1880 before returning
+accepted commissions to serve foreign governments.
+Hague served the Sultan until sometime after 1880 before

 Hague established a medical practice in London.
 He apparently never married and died at the age of 45 in 1902.